Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 2. Click Open KML Content () in the KML toolbar.

-3. Go to <STK install folder>\Data\Resources\stktraining\KML.
+3. Go to <Install Dir>\Data\Resources\stktraining\KML.

 4. Select MtStHelens.kmz.

-5. Click Open .
+5. Click Open.

 Importing MtStHelens.kmz as an STK object

-2. Select Import as Line Target.
+2. Select Import as Line Target in the shortcut menu.

 Showing surface lines

-1. Open Ranger_Stations () Properties ().
+1. Open Ranger_Stations' () Properties ().

 2. Select the 3D Graphics - Global Attributes page.